seapagan/fastapi-template/docs/index.md

 # Welcome to FastAPI-Template

-!!! note
+!!! warning "ALPHA Status!"
-    This documentation is Alpha status and undergoing improvement.
+    This documentation is currently **Alpha** status and I have much still to add.
-!!!

 ## Features